Class Registration Guide

 MS non-thesis: 30 credit hours (usually 10 courses) that are graduate-level and meet the definition of technical and quantitative, and make up:

 - 6 hours of applied math.
-(3 credits must be from the math department, the other 3 can be from the approved applied math course listing.)
+(3 credits must be from the Math department, as designated with the MA abbreviation; the other 3 credits can be from the approved applied math course listing.)
 STAT courses are from the statistics department and are in the approved applied math category, but cannot be used to meet the required 3 credits specifically from the math department.

 - 15 hours of ME courses.
 (Can be from same research area or various areas.)